Mercer County License Hearing Guide

 Possible Outcomes

-Suspension Upheld: The hearing officer finds sufficient evidence to support the license suspension.
+- Suspension upheld: The hearing officer finds sufficient evidence to support the suspension, and your license remains suspended.

 Hardship/Restricted License in Ohio

-What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered treatment programs.
+- What you can drive for: A restricted license typically allows driving only for essential purposes such as getting to and from work, school, medical appointments, or court-ordered treatment.

 Getting Your License Back